-The total time that the Classic or Standard Spanning Tree Protocol will spend to maintain the continuity of the network is 50 seconds.
-Classic STP Port States are different from Rapid Spanning Tree Protocol.
-Standard STP consists of Blocking, Listening, Learning and Forwarding port status.
-It also includes PortFast, UplinkFast, and BackboneFast features to ensure network continuity.
+The classical or Standard Spanning Tree Protocol is 50 seconds in total for the network to maintain its continuity.
+Classic STP Port States is different from the Rapid ST Protocol.
+In addition, Standard STP; has Blocking, Listening, Learning and Forwarding port states and has PortFast, UplinkFast, and BackboneFast features to ensure the continuity of the network.

 When configuring the original STP protocol, we also enable the PortFast, UplinkFast, and BackboneFast features for fast Convergence processing.
 After enabling these features, the STP Convergence duration will be 30 seconds, which is the result of an indirect fault on the network.

-In today’s computer networks, transporting high traffic such as audio and video seamlessly on the network has a huge amount of precaution.
-In this type of network, Rapid Spanning Tree Protocol (RSTP) was developed instead of the original STP Protocol on Cisco Switches.
-In addition, the greatest advantage of the RSTP is that it is not specific to a brand.
+In today’s computer networks, it is very important to carry high traffic such as audio and video on the network without interruption.
+RSTP has been developed instead since a large network will also be useless on the Original STP Protocol on Cisco Switches.
+The biggest advantage of this protocol is that it is not specific to a brand.

-Rapid Spanning Tree Protocol (802.1W) provides higher speed convergence than the original STP Protocol.
-The standard STP (802.1D) protocol requires a maximum of 50 seconds for network recomputation, while the RSTP (802.1W) protocol does this for 1 second.
+Rapid ST Protocol (802.1W) provides higher speed reconfiguration (Convergence) than the Original STP Protocol.
+While the standard STP (802.1D) protocol requires a maximum of 50 seconds for network recalculation, this protocol does this in 1 second.

 1. Discarding Port State

 The Discarding port state of RSTP is a new port state according to STP and it includes the states of Blocking and Listening ports in STP.